mateuszwwwrobel/Timesheet_Project/README.md

 # Timesheet_Project

-### This is a app create for my colleagues at work to make their timesheet easier for a week.
+### This app allow users to create task during a week to keep track of them during a week.
 ### All the tasks for a current week are store in database and you can reset it at anytime.

 ## Technologies